ns96/cassetteflowJava/README.md

 audio board.

 ## Introduction
-CassetteFlow is a somewhat impractical, but fun project to make use of ESP32-LyraT board, old school audio cassette tapes containing encoded data, and MP3 files in an attempt to simulate digital music playback from an analog compact audio cassette.
+CassetteFlow is a somewhat impractical project to make use of ESP32-LyraT board, old school audio cassette tapes containing encoded data, and MP3 files in an attempt to simulate digital music playback from an analog compact audio cassette.
 Essentially, the data stored on the cassette will be used to control the playback